-Blackbuck poaching case: Tight security outside Jodhpur Court
+Blackbuck poaching case: Salman Khan convicted, other actors aquitted

-A Jodhpur Court will deliver its verdict in the blackbuck poaching case, involving Bollywood actor Salman Khan, today after 11 am.
-Bollywood actors Saif Ali Khan, Sonali Bendre, Tabu and Neelam are the co-accused in the case.
+A Jodhpur Court on Thursday (April 5) convicted Bollywood actor Salman Khan in the blackbuck poaching case.
+Bollywood actors Saif Ali Khan, Sonali Bendre, Tabu and Neelam, who were the co-accused in the case, have been acquitted.
 Khan and other actors were accused of poaching blackbucks on the midnight of October 1-2, 1998 during the filming of Hindi movie Hum Saath Saath Hain.

 Salman Khan was charged in two separate cases, one for poaching and the other for offences under the Arms Act.
 Blackbucks are among the endangered animals listed in the Wild Life (Protection) Act 1972, and cannot be hunted.
 Hunting them is a criminal offence under the Act, and is punishable by a fine and/or imprisonment.